THE PROJECT

 The Mass/Cass History Project will use historical records and interviews to tell the story of a small but important Boston neighborhood from 2014 to 2024.

 When I started working in this area as a doctor in early 2015, I spent most of my time thinking about medical things: overdoses, addiction, infections.
-But I’ve always also been interested in the ways that big systems affect individual people’s lives.
-So now I’m also thinking past Atkinson Street; past Mass Ave.
-I’m thinking about zoning.
-About real estate.
-And the economics and politics that led to the creation of this zone, and kept it going for so long.
+But I’ve always also been interested in how cities work and how they evolve.
+So now I’m learning about urban planning, and learning so much more about Mass/Cass now that I look back on this story with new eyes.

-I can just about guarantee you that I will talk with people who disagree with your point of view about this story, and probably others who agree with parts and disagree with parts.
+I can just about guarantee you that I will talk with people who disagree with your point of view about this story, and probably others who agree.
 And that’s why I hope you will talk to me.
-Without a multitude of points of views and stories, we can’t really understand the history of Mass/Cass.
+Without many points of view, many stories, we can’t really understand the history of Mass/Cass.
 And until we do, other people can’t learn from it.

 I’m glad to talk to you on the record, confidentially, or entirely “on background”, whatever you’re most comfortable with.